 - 14% of commercial property insurers use turnover data

 The survey showed that both business data and company director data are used more widely by commercial property insurance providers than by commercial motor insurance providers.

 In both commercial motor and commercial property, business data and company director data is used to some extent to improve claims processes.

 A narrow majority of commercial motor insurance providers use company director data in pricing and underwriting.
 But two thirds of those not using such data seem to be unaware of the potential benefits, and are not interested in doing so.

 More pressure to deliver for the SME insurance segment

 Technology constraints and issues with accessibility of data are the most commonly cited reasons for limiting the use of business data, company director data and other external data sources.
 This was the case for both commercial property and commercial motor insurers.

 Commercial lines insurers place a greater value on the insights from company director data, for example, once they start using it.

 Our study also showed differences between attitudes of larger and smaller insurance providers, with the former much more likely to already use market risk scores and information about an individual’s involvement in previous businesses, and more likely to also perceive this information as ‘highly valuable’.

-The pressures on the small commercial sector are only going to continue but new tools are out there in the form of enriched data to improve insurance pricing and delivery.
+The pressures on the SME insurance sector are only going to continue but new tools are out there in the form of enriched data to improve insurance pricing and delivery.
 These strategic paths with tactical solutions can help you not only to survive the challenges, but also to grow in an increasingly digital future.